michigan-musicer/al.lab_6/README.md

 ---

 Download all files in this repository and upload them to a CodeBlocks project.
-Write and complete functions in `queue.c` based on the documentation in `stack.c`, `stack.h`, and `queue.h`.
+Write and complete the preprocessor directives in `queue.h` as well as the functions in `queue.c` based on the examples from `stack.c`, `stack.h`, and `queue.h`.
 You can use the main function in `lab06.c` for testing.

 If you would like to run these files in a Unix environment outside of CodeBlocks, you can run `make lab06` in the command line.
 This will compile and execute your program for you.
 You will need to ensure that `make` and `gcc` are both installed in your environment.